 MWC 2013 really reminded us of Girls Aloud, the pop phenomenon that's reunited for one last tour: while the girls are officially equals, Cheryl Cole is a much bigger star than all the others combined.
 MWC's Cheryl was Samsung.

 Samsung might not have turned up in a frighteningly tight corset and towering heels, but it managed to be part of the event while eclipsing it altogether: it showed off the Galaxy Note 8.0 and some mid-range phones such as the Galaxy Young, and then it dropped an S4-shaped bomb.
 "Hey everyone!"
 Samsung said.
+"We'll unveil the Galaxy S4 in a fortnight!"

 In the spotlight